About Constitution Day

 Contains information about the system of checks and balances signed in 1789, including the original text and a detailed explanation of each part of the document.

-Website contains the full text of the U.S. Constitution, including links to translations in 11 languages (flag icons at the top of the page).
+Website contains the full text of the U.S. Constitution, including links to translations in 11 languages.

 Contains teaching activities for observing Constitution Day.